monk-io/docs/docs/monkscript/index.md

 :::

-Last but not least, MonkScript manifests are meant to be fully portable between Monk clusters - meaning that any Monk cluster can interpret and run all existing Kits.
-Additionally, all public Kits available in the Monk Hub are readily available to be run and composed on any Monk cluster.
+Last but not least, MonkScript manifests are meant to be fully portable between MonkOS clusters - meaning that any MonkOS cluster can interpret and run all existing Kits.
+Additionally, all public Kits available in the Monk Hub are readily available to be run and composed on any MonkOS cluster.
 This makes MonkScript globally share-able and easy to apply.